 Airflow in a reverse offset smoker starts on the side of your firebox dampener control.
 Reverse flow smokers include a baffle for the smoke and heat to run across the bottom of the main chamber.
-Then the smoke and heat rise and reverses across the top of the main chamber until it exits out the smokestack.
+Then the smoke and heat rise and reverses across the top of the main chamber until it exits the smokestack.

 The blue line in the diagram shows the smoke and heat traveling across the bottom and then reversing to go back across the top of the main chamber.
-Keep in mind that the heat will be radiating throughout the smoker from the minute it enters the main chamber that is one factor in having a more even temperature.
+Keep in mind that the heat will be radiating throughout the smoker from the minute it enters the main chamber which is one factor in having a more even temperature.

 The main benefit of the reverse offset smoker is even heat and smoke distribution.
 More even distribution can be a big deal when cooking a roast, pork butt, a large number of small items like chicken thighs or multiple racks of ribs.

 An additional benefit is that the temperature will remain more consistent, reducing your cooking and yielding more consistent results.
 Reverse offset smokers are always more expensive than a standard offset smoker, but we think they are worth the extra cost.

 A vertical smoker (aka a cabinet smoker) has airflow from the bottom to the top.
 Many vertical smokers have a firebox or container with a door located at the bottom.
 Most electric wood chip smokers are vertical smokers.

 The smoker generates smoke and heat at the bottom of the smoker.
 Smoke and heat rise past the meat and exit the cabinet from a vent or smokestack located near the top of the smoker.

 There are a few vertical smokers that have fireboxes on the side, similar to an offset smoker.
 Other vertical smokers use an electric smoke generator attached to the side of the smoker.
 A smoke generator may use pellets or bisketts like the Bradley smoker.